A faculty member and student work together on a computer.

 Healthy aging

 RISE-THRIVE elevates concerns around healthy aging.
-We study consumers throughout their life course but we have strong emphasis on retirement well-being through research ties with UW–Madison’s Retirement and Disability Research Center and UW Division of Extension.
-As consumers age, their access to healthcare, safe housing options, and healthy food, as well as their ability to live fulfilling, purposeful lives is dependent on having sufficient financial resources.
+We study the financial well-being of consumers throughout their life course.
+As consumers age, their access to healthcare, safe housing options and healthy food, as well as their ability to live fulfilling, purposeful lives is dependent on having sufficient financial resources.

 We seek scholars interested in the following types of questions: